-- Right click on image and Choose Save As to save a copy to your computer
+- Right click on image and choose Save Link As to save a copy to your computer

 Warners General Terms of Business

 Warners Solicitors is a trading name of Warners Solicitors LLP, a limited liability partnership registered in Scotland Number SO301921 whose registered office is at 22 St Patrick Square, Edinburgh EH8 9EY.
 The Firm of Warners Solicitors LLP is authorised by The Law Society of Scotland.
 We are also authorised in relation to IncidentalFinancialBusinessbyThe Law Society ofScotland.
 A list of the Partners of the Firm is available on request.

 Warners Solicitors LLP abide by the professional practice standards set forth in the Standards of Conduct Practice Rules for solicitors laid down by the Law Society of Scotland.
 The Standard of Conduct Practice Rules may be inspected by accessing the Law Society of Scotland website – www.lawscot.org.uk

 As your agents we can only act on information and instructions given to us.
 You should not assume we have knowledge of any factual matters.
 You can instruct us either verbally or in writing, although we may ask you to confirm verbal instructions to us in writing.
 If there is any change in your instructions you must notify us immediately.

 We will act strictly in accordance with your instructions – either written or verbal.
 When we are acting on behalf of a couple, particularly in a purchase or sale transaction, then unless you advise us to the contrary or unless it is clearly inappropriate in the particular circumstances, we will proceed on the basis that instructions from one party have the implied approval of the other.
 If that arrangement is not acceptable to you, you are asked to make that clear in writing at the earliest possible stage.